rubywku/exeterbookhand/README.md

 EBH (short for Exeter-Book Hand) is a digital type of revival based on the hand of the scribe and illuminator who produced the Exeter MS 3501.
 The overall shape of the script is very upright, with long ascenders and descenders and a fine balance of light and heavy strokes, whereas the ornamentation takes the form of initials made up of elements common in both Germanic and Celtic art.

-This font collection covers the majority of letter forms, punctuation and diacritical marks found in the manuscript, with an extension of the modern character set.
+This font collection covers the great majority of letter forms, punctuation and diacritical marks found in the manuscript, with an extension of the modern character set.
 It comes in four types:

   * **Facsimile** is complete with Old English characters, ligatures, and archaic or special forms of letters (e.g. long **S**, bowed **R**, and three different shapes of **Y**).
 It also contains the medieval punctuation and abbreviations employed by the scribe.